DEIB Resources

 Webinars

 Click on the links below to view TRO’s webinars on topics related to Diversity, Equity, Belonging, and Inclusion.
-Webinars are available for free or with a PCC transcript for $15.
+Webinars are available for free for TRO Members and $15 for non-members.
+Add on a PCC transcript for $15.

 The Anti-Racist and Anti-Oppressive Recreation Therapist: Building Saf(er) Spaces to Live, Work and Play